imdea-software/async-droid/README.md

 Usage:

-1. Instrument you application apk. file for testing:
+# Instrument you application apk. file for testing:
-   // Current instrumentation only inserts logs into run methods.
+Note: Current instrumentation only inserts logs into run methods.

 In instrumentAndroidApk folder: